EstimatedEst. Read Time: 20 minutes

 Play Button

-Movement in this direction with the pinky finger moving toward the outside part of the forearm is called Ulnar Deviation.
+Hold your arm straight out and try moving your hand so that the pinky finger moves toward the outside part of the forearm.
+This awkward-looking wave is called Ulnar Deviation.

 RADIAL DEVIATION